 The self-tune system is controlled by the bits in the upper half of the OSCTUN register.
 Setting the STEN bit (OSCTUN<15>) enables the system, causing it to recover a calibration clock from a source selected by the STSRC bit (OSCTUN<12>).
-When STSRC = 1, the system uses the Start-of-Frame (SOF) packets from an external USB host for its source.
 When STSRC = 0, the system uses the crystal controlled SOSC for its calibration source.
 Regardless of the source, the system uses the TUN<5:0> bits (OSCTUN<5:0>) to change the FRC's frequency.
 Frequency monitoring and adjustment is dynamic, occurring continuously during run time.
 While the system is active, the TUNx bits cannot be written to by software.